semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ---
 slug: manual-ci-setup
 append_help_link: true
-title: Manually integrating Semgrep in various CI providers
+title: Running Semgrep in CI without Semgrep App
 description: ""
 hide_title: true
 ---

 import MoreHelp from "/src/components/MoreHelp"

-# Integrating Semgrep in CI providers without Semgrep App
+# Running Semgrep in continuous integration (CI) without Semgrep App

 Run Semgrep in your Continuous Integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
 This guide explains how to set up Semgrep in your pipeline without the use of Semgrep App.